jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

 title: Advanced Plugin Concepts
 level: intermediate
 ---

-### Provide public access to default plugin settings
+### Provide Public Access to Default Plugin Settings

 An improvement we can, and should, make to the code above is to expose the default plugin settings.
 This is important because it makes it very easy for plugin users to override/customize the plugin with minimal code.
 And this is where we begin to take advantage of the function object.

 ```
-// plugin definition
+// Plugin definition.
 $.fn.hilight = function( options ) {

 	// Extend our default options with those provided.
-  // Note that the first arg to extend is an empty object -
+	// Note that the first argument to extend is an empty
-  // this is to keep from overriding our "defaults" object.
+	// object – this is to keep from overriding our "defaults" object.
-  var opts = $.extend({}, $.fn.hilight.defaults, options);
+	var opts = $.extend( {}, $.fn.hilight.defaults, options );

 	// Our plugin implementation code goes here.

 };

-// plugin defaults - added as a property on our plugin function
+// Plugin defaults – added as a property on our plugin function.
 $.fn.hilight.defaults = {
 	foreground: "red",
 	background: "yellow"
 };
 ```

 Now users can include a line like this in their scripts:

 ```
-// this need only be called once and does not
+// This needs only be called once and does not
-// have to be called from within a 'ready' block
+// have to be called from within a "ready" block
 $.fn.hilight.defaults.foreground = "blue";
 ```

 And now we can call the plugin method like this and it will use a blue foreground color:

 ```
-$("#myDiv").hilight();
+$( "#myDiv" ).hilight();
 ```

-As you can see, we"ve allowed the user to write a single line of code to alter the default foreground color of the plugin.
+As you can see, we've allowed the user to write a single line of code to alter the default foreground color of the plugin.
 And users can still selectively override this new default value when they want:

 ```
-// override plugin default foreground color
+// Override plugin default foreground color.
 $.fn.hilight.defaults.foreground = "blue";

 // ...

-// invoke plugin using new defaults
+// Invoke plugin using new defaults.
-$(".hilightDiv").hilight();
+$( ".hilightDiv" ).hilight();

 // ...

-// override default by passing options to plugin method
+// Override default by passing options to plugin method.
-$("#green").hilight({
+$( "#green" ).hilight({
 	foreground: "green"
 });
 ```

-### Provide public access to secondary functions as applicable
+### Provide Public Access to Secondary Functions as Applicable

 This item goes hand-in-hand with the previous item and is an interesting way to extend your plugin (and to let others extend your plugin).
 For example, the implementation of our plugin may define a function called "format" which formats the hilight text.
-Our plugin may now look like this, with the default implementation of the format method defined below the hilight function.
+Our plugin may now look like this, with the default implementation of the format method defined below the hilight function:

 ```

-// plugin definition
+// Plugin definition.
 $.fn.hilight = function( options ) {

-  // iterate and reformat each matched element
+	// Iterate and reformat each matched element.
 	return this.each(function() {

 		var $this = $( this );

 		// ...

 		var markup = $this.html();

-    // call our format function
+		// Call our format function.
 		markup = $.fn.hilight.format( markup );

 		$this.html( markup );

 	});

 };

-// define our format function
+// Define our format function.
-$.fn.hilight.format = function( txt ) {"
+$.fn.hilight.format = function( txt ) {
 	return "<strong>" + txt + "</strong>";
 };
 ```

 We could have just as easily supported another property on the options object that allowed a callback function to be provided to override the default formatting.
 That's another excellent way to support customization of your plugin.
 The technique shown here takes this a step further by actually exposing the format function so that it can be redefined.
-With this technique it would be possible for others to ship their own custom overrides of your plugin ?in other words, it means others can write plugins for your plugin.
+With this technique it would be possible for others to ship their own custom overrides of your plugin – in other words, it means others can write plugins for your plugin.

 Considering the trivial example plugin we're building in this article, you may be wondering when this would ever be useful.
 One real-world example is the [Cycle Plugin](http://malsup.com/jquery/cycle/).
-The Cycle Plugin is a slideshow plugin which supports a number of built-in transition effects ?scroll, slide, fade, etc. But realistically, there is no way to define every single type of effect that one might wish to apply to a slide transition.
+The Cycle Plugin is a slideshow plugin which supports a number of built-in transition effects – scroll, slide, fade, etc. But realistically, there is no way to define every single type of effect that one might wish to apply to a slide transition.
 And that's where this type of extensibility is useful.
 The Cycle Plugin exposes a "transitions" object to which users can add their own custom transition definitions.
 It's defined in the plugin like this:

 ```
 $.fn.cycle.transitions = {

 	// ...

 };
 ```

 This technique makes it possible for others to define and ship transition definitions that plug-in to the Cycle Plugin.

-### Keep private functions private
+### Keep Private Functions Private

 The technique of exposing part of your plugin to be overridden can be very powerful.
 But you need to think carefully about what parts of your implementation to expose.
 Once it's exposed, you need to keep in mind that any changes to the calling arguments or semantics may break backward compatibility.
 As a general rule, if you're not sure whether to expose a particular function, then you probably shouldn't.

 So how then do we define more functions without cluttering the namespace and without exposing the implementation?
 This is a job for closures.
 To demonstrate, we'll add another function to our plugin called "debug".
 The debug function will log the number of selected elements to the Firebug console.
 To create a closure, we wrap the entire plugin definition in a function (as detailed in the jQuery Authoring Guidelines).

 ```
-// create closure
+// Create closure.
 (function( $ ) {

-  // plugin definition
+	// Plugin definition.
 	$.fn.hilight = function( options ) {
 		debug( this );
 		// ...
 	};

-  // private function for debugging
+	// Private function for debugging.
 	function debug( $obj ) {
 		if ( window.console && window.console.log ) {
 			window.console.log( "hilight selection count: " + $obj.size() );
 		}
 	};

 	// ...

-// end of closure
+// End of closure.

 })( jQuery );
 ```